fhiso/sources-and-citations/creators-name.md

 written using *characters* U+01C3 and U+01C0, respectively, but these are missing in many fonts and hard to enter on many keyboards; the similar-looking ASCII character U+0021 and U+007C are often substituted.
-Thus the name of Nambian chief ǃNanseb gaib ǀGâbemab might be written "`%{21}Nanseb gaib %{7C}Gâbemab`".]
+Thus the name of Namibian chief ǃNanseb gaib ǀGâbemab might be written "`%{21}Nanseb gaib %{7C}Gâbemab`".]